liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 0.2.7** - added struct MinMax for returning values from function 'minmax' and displaying them.

 **Version 0.2.6** - added `unindexf64` for convenience.
 Same as `unindex` but the output is always converted to `Vec<f64>`.

 **Version 0.2.5** - added `memsearchdesc_indexed` = binary search of a descending indexed set.